Efas

 Proven, Controlled Deceleration.

-EFASTM is the most advanced and safest “safety catch” system (hoist arresting system) available in the world today, providing a safe deceleration of a conveyance in the event of a hoist rope severance or slack rope.
-EFASTM virtually eliminates the occurrence of inadvertent activation and provides safe deceleration rates with both a fully loaded cage and a single occupant.
-The system works equally well with steel, rope, and wood shaft guides.
+EFAS™ is the most advanced and safest “safety catch” system (hoist arresting system) available in the world today, providing a safe deceleration of a conveyance in the event of a hoist rope severance or slack rope.
+EFAS™ virtually eliminates the occurrence of inadvertent activation and provides safe deceleration rates with both a fully loaded cage and a single occupant.
+The system works equally well with steel, rope, and wood shaft guides, and can be fitted to most existing cages, requiring only minimal modification.
+The system is not tied to any specific cage manufacturer.
+Very quick and easy to reset after quarterly mine drop tests.
+Large cage weight and payload combinations can be accommodated, limited only by the loading capacity of a shaft’s structural steel.
+SIL2 rating is also available.
 Contact us today for more information on hoist arresting systems, mine hoist arresting systems, conveyance arresting systems, lift arresting systems, or elevator arresting systems.

 Learn More Request More Information